 Among the 99 participants, those who were younger, less religious, or who had used psychedelics before responded more positively than the average.
 So case closed?
 Not so fast.
 Of those surveyed, 20% viewed psychedelics as addictive and unsafe, even when used under medical supervision.
 There is still a lot of educating to be done.

 Still a mixed bag for microdosing and creativity

 Microdosing remains a controversial topic within psychedelic science.
 The practice has been shown to be beneficial to many and is practiced by a large number of people.
 It has positive effects on mood, creativity, productivity, amongst other positive changes.
-But, much of that can be attributed to placebo or expectancy effects.
+But, how many of these benefits can be attributed to placebo or expectancy effects?
 Researchers have been struggling to find a common ground between the lived experience of thousands of microdosers and double-blind placebo-controlled studies.

 This pre-print meta-analysis grouped the data of three of those studies and analyzed the creativity scores of 171 participants.
 Two commonly used creativity tasks (Picture Concept Task, Alternative Uses Task) were used to measure the convergent (honing in on a solution) and divergent (finding multiple possibilities/solutions/uses) creativity.

 This is what we know about creativity and microdosing in the lab

 - The microdosing group scores higher on the ratio of original responses, which indicates an improvement in the quality of divergent answers

 - But no effect was found on the other sub-scales of divergent creativity, nor on the convergent creativity scale

 - The study did control for expectation effects, making the findings more robust